 Post-Hurricane Irma, tourism in the Dominican Republic is business as usual.
 While the storm was scary and forceful, it left the island with minimal damage.
 The island was able to make a quick recovery and is currently as popular as ever.

 While Hurricane Irma was one of the most feared storms of the past several years, the Dominican Republic fared well.
-One year after the hurricane the island continues to be as inviting as ever, awaiting travelers from near and far with open arms.
+One year after the hurricane the island and its endless white beaches continue to be as inviting as ever, awaiting travelers from near and far with open arms.